makermoekoe/Picoclick-C3/README.md

 - Set *Bootloader log verbosity* from *Info* to *Warning* (in Bootloader config)
 - Enable *Skip image validation from power on* (in Bootloader config)

 These points result in a boot up time of around 68ms which is almost quite fantastic.
 The test I've done so far were quite sufficient.
-If it is possible to make it even faster or if you have other ideas which could lead in the right direction then please let me know!
+If it is possible to make it even faster or if you have other ideas which could lead into the right direction then please let me know!

 ## Power consumption